Questions about a Chase bonus? We’re here to help.

 We may require additional information about you or any other person associated with you or with the account when or after you open it.

 Direct deposit is an electronic deposit of your paycheck, pension or government benefits (such as Social Security) from your employer or the government.
 Depositing a check in branch or through the Chase Mobile® app is not considered a direct deposit.
 Person to Person payments (such as Zelle®) are also not considered a direct deposit.
+Micro-deposits do not qualify as a direct deposit for the bonus.
+Micro-deposits are small deposits, typically less than $1, that are sent to your account to verify it is the correct account.
 Visit our Direct Deposit Page for more information.

 When do I get my bonus?